gSchool/ada-pre-course/04-day04/00-starter/00-starter.md

-# Day 4
+# Unit 4

-For today's lessons you will work on better understanding booleans, more advanced looping and be introduced to arrays.
+For this unit's lessons you will work on better understanding booleans, more advanced looping and be introduced to arrays.

 ## Learning Goals